 Its primary role is to develop and advocate effective policy to accelerate the development and deployment of all clean energy technologies.

-It also stands up for the clean energy sector and works with local, state and federal governments to solve the technical, political and financial challenges faced by the industry.
+The CEC also stands up for the clean energy sector.
+It works with local, state and federal governments to solve the technical, political and financial challenges faced by the industry.

 It delivers a wide range of services to its members, installers, retailers and the broader clean energy industry with the aim of growing the clean energy sector in the interests of all Australians.